-SAJA serves as a networking and resource forum for journalists of South Asian origin as well as for journalists and others interested in South Asia and the South Asian diaspora.
-Its mission includes acting as a resource to promote accurate coverage of South Asia and the diaspora.
+SAJA serves as a networking and resource forum for journalists and its mission includes acting as a resource to promote accurate coverage of South Asia and the diaspora.

 To achieve SAJA’s mission more effectively, in 2003, SAJA helped in the formation of SAJA Group, Inc., a non-profit 501(c)3 organization and jointly they execute SAJA programming and events.

 Over the years, SAJA has given out more than $200,000 in scholarships and fellowships.

 All of this SAJA does with NO paid staff.
 Its volunteers - from the elected board to chapter coordinators to individuals helping with various events - make SAJA possible.
 Also critical to its success: its many supporters.
 As a tiny nonprofit, it depends on members, friends and companies to donate money for its various activities.

 You can contribute by making a donation online (or by check payments).